This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 It was only after the military parade that more people showed up for the fair with local food and traditional dance performances.
 Most popular of all were the stalls selling shaslyck.
 Even though it was only 10 in the morning, beer and vodka were already consumed in large quantities.

 The fair lasted throughout the day and at night there was a big concert with fireworks.
-Unlike the military parade, it seemed that now everyone in Tiraspol had come to party the evening away.
+Unlike the military parade, it seemed that now everyone in Tiraspol had come to party the night away.

 2. Soviet Architecture

+For those that have an interest in the Soviet Union there are plenty of things to do in Tiraspol.
 Tiraspol is a time capsule and at times it feels like an open air museum of Soviet times.
 Along the main boulevard you find the House of the Soviets and the presidential palace.
 Both are still guarded by a stern looking Lenin.

 It is definetly worth it to stay the night and take the time to simply wander around.
 Some urban exploring away from the main street brings you eerily quiet neighbourhoods with Soviet flats and abandoned factories where you are likely to be the only tourist around.